ElvenQuest is a British radio comedy broadcast on BBC Radio 4.

-- Whole Plot Reference: The fourth series finale has the gang trying to escape from maximum security prison "Trollditz", evading the German-accented guards and planning to dig three tunnels called Tom, Dick and Harry.
+- The fourth series finale has the gang trying to escape from maximum security prison "Trollditz", evading the German-accented guards and planning to dig three tunnels called Tom, Dick and Harry.
 It's a Running Gag that Sam finds all of this very familiar, but can't put his finger on why.
 The episode's title?
 "The Great Escape."

 - Another episode sees the Questers slaying a monster called the Grundel and fearing the wrath of its mother.

 - With Great Power Comes Great Insanity: Merely holding the Sword of Asnagar for even a moment drives most people raving mad and evil.
 Amis is immune because he's too nice.

 - You Are Fat: All over the place in series 2, episode 2.